table of contents

 You can help a person who is addicted to heroin without enabling them.
 Emotional support and reminding them that you are willing to assist them in getting treatment are examples of positive support.
 Meanwhile, be sure to take care of yourself and find your own network of support that helps you to stay strong.

-If you would like to explore potential treatment options for heroin addiction, or you are interested in knowing more about our heroin rehab programme, call Siam Rehab today.
+If you would like to explore potential treatment options for heroin addiction, or you are interested in knowing more about our heroin rehab programme, call Siam Rehab today or contact us online.

 Sources: